Names and Attributes

 “These are hardened criminals, and they get into organized retail crime because it’s extremely profitable.”…

-would think of a petty shoplifter doing,” spokesman Stephen Holmes says.
-He says assaults on security guards
+think of a petty shoplifter doing,” spokesman Stephen Holmes says.
+He says assaults on security guards and asset

 “It can be the slightest thing that triggers that act of violence,” he says.
 “I just don’t think the average person

 2019/11/06 Map cartel influences across the US and Mexico.
 By Courtland Jeffrey